 On the cultural plane, the Igwe was very instrumental in the stoppage and curtailment of the extravagant ostentatious and offensive criminal wastage of resources at traditional marriage and funeral ceremonies.

-This was how the present commercial center was born, from bomb shelters to the greatest and busiest trade center on the African continent.
-To day, this center is an international world trade center, with trading partners and branch offices.
-This trade center is a brilliant testimony to the wisdom, initiative, fore sightedness, dynamic leadership and creative revolutionary spirit of the Igwe.
+This was how the present commercial centre was born, from bomb shelters to the greatest and busiest trade centre on the African continent.
+Today, this centre is an international world trade centre, with trading partners and branch offices.
+This trade centre is a brilliant testimony to the wisdom, initiative, foresightedness, dynamic leadership and creative revolutionary spirit of the Igwe.

 To summarize, the greatness and the success of Igwe Kenneth Orizu III, have been possible not because the Igwe is an extraordinary genius, or that he has the wisdom of Solomon.
 The Igwe has been very successful because he has a very large heart, very listening ears, and very admirable and charming dynamic leadership qualities.
 He is so very approachable and full of humility and magnanimity.
 His mind and his palace are always open and receptive to all ideas: modern and strange, but also very mindful and respectful and protective of the people’s intrinsic social, moral and spiritual values.

 Above all, His Royal Highness is highly religious and God-fearing.
 This is why His Royal Highness is always seen and revered as the symbol of the Unity and the Strength of his people.